 - Place the cake in the middle of the cake stand.

 - Spread some frosting on the back of each KitKat and start to stick around the sides of the cake.
 Make sure that all of the embossing is facing the same way, and that the bottoms are touching the cake stand.

 If you don’t have a piping bag, use a plastic food bag instead – just add a big spoonful of frosting, and squeeze it down into one corner.
 Snip off the tip and away you go!

 - Squeeze a blob of icing onto each of the Maltesers, and stick to the cake on top of the KitKats.

-- Squeeze a blog of icing just behind and between each of the Maltesers and gently press in the Buttons.
+- Squeeze a blob of icing just behind and between each of the Maltesers and gently press in the Buttons.